rubenfiszel/master-thesis/src/rbpf.md

 ### Importance sampling

-The weights are computed through importance sampling.
+Weights are computed through importance sampling.
 With importance sampling, each particle does not equally represent the distribution.
 Importance sampling enables us to use sampling from another distribution to estimate properties from the target distribution of interest.
 In most cases, it can be used to focus sampling on a specific region of the distribution.
 In our case, by choosing the right importance distribution (the dynamics of the model as we will see later), we can re-weight particles based on the likelihood from the measurements ($p(\mathbf{y} | \mathbf{x})$.

 Importance sampling is based on the identity: